janekx21/bachelor-thesis/chapters/ba.typ

 === DashMap

 DashMap@wejdenstalXacrimonDashmap is an implementation of a concurrent associative array/hashmap in Rust.
-I use DashMap with the document map and with the iri info map.
+DashMap was used for the document map and for the IRI info map.
 It is an alternative to a rust hash map (`std::collections::HashMap`) which has a read write mutex (`RwLock<HashMap<K, V>>`).
 From the api it is very similar with the difference that it uses async/await syntax and can work in parallel.
 DashMap is very fast as the benchmarks of